Our ‘Stress and Burnout Programme' has four parts and can be taught over two to three full days or four to six half-days.

-This is a light and simple interactive evidence-based programme developed by our resident MSc Health Psychologist, with lots of opportunities to contribute and learn.
-It will take you through the A-Z of stress and burnout so you can recognise and prevent stress-related illnesses; reduce work stress, burnout, absenteeism, presenteeism and psychosocial risks in the workplace.
+This light and simple interactive evidence-based programme, developed by our resident MSc Health Psychologist has lots of opportunities to contribute and learn.
+It will take you through the A-Z of stress and burnout so you can become an expert in recognising and preventing stress-related illnesses; reduce work stress, burnout, absenteeism, presenteeism and psychosocial risks at home and in the workplace.

 Part 1: Stress and Stress Awareness

 This part of the programme is all about what you think stress is and what it actually is.
 You will gain an understanding of:

 - How we appraise (decide) something is stressful for us and learn how this appraisal triggers a brain-body activation; our stress response.

 - How important our psychological state is at the moment we decide something is stressful for us.

 - The different kinds of stress.

 - The difference between acute and chronic stress responses.

 - The signs and symptoms of the stress response.